molgenis/league-of-robots/roles/logins/README.md

 # Cgroups limitation

+## PAM

-Systemd manages all the users slices.
-They are in located under `user.slice`.
+Systemd manages all users slices.
+These slices are located under main `user.slice`.
-Cgroups v2 can be managed separately, but users cannot be moved into those after systemd already manages user (and breaking this functionality would not be a smart approach).
+Cgroups v2 can be managed separately, but users still cannot be moved into those because systemd already exclusively manage user slice.

-Therefore we manage total user resource limitation on the individual uses slice.
+Therefore we manage user's resource availability, with help of systemd slice modification.
+Limitation on the slice is per individual user.

-This is done automatically after user is loged into the system via ssh.
+This is done with helper script, that gets automatically executed every time a new user logs into the system via ssh.

-A line of
+This is done with the following line in the `/etc/pam.d/sshd` file

 ```
      session    optional     pam_exec.so /etc/security/limitedusers.sh
 ```

-is added to `/etc/pam.d/sshd`.
-A file `/etc/security/limitedusers.sh` calls the
+A script `/etc/security/limitedusers.sh` is called at the login, but upon error the login stil gets processed.

+## Script

-`systemctl` and sets the user's .slice to limit CPU and RAM limits.
+The script uses systemd's command line to modify user slice. `systemctl` limit CPU and RAM of the users .slice.

-In this way users get limited resources ONLY when login via ssh.
+Script controls users that

+ - have UID > 1000
+ - are not part of the admin group

+Users that get elevated permissions, are still on the SAME slice limitation as user that executed su or sudo command.

+## systemd control groups vs slurm

+TLDR: Users slice limits are NOT same as slurm slice limits.

-Slurm is not managed under `user.slice`, but has jobs placed under `system.slice`, like
+Slurm has job placed under `system.slice`, and the resources are managed there.
+It is not managed under `user.slice`.
+Therefore `pam.d/sshd` is not conflicting with the `slurm` jobs.

 ```
 └─system.slice (#55)
   ...